-In January 2017, Gov. Matt Bevin ignored the cries of local steelworkers in Ashland County, Kentucky, by gutting funding for the Ashland Career Center, a local career organization designed to help guide local steel mill workers to their next position incase of layoffs.
+In January 2017, Gov. Matt Bevin ignored the cries of local steelworkers in Ashland, Kentucky, by gutting funding for the Ashland Career Center, a local career organization designed to help guide local steel mill workers to their next position incase of layoffs.

 Nearly two years later, in September 2019, almost 260 steel workers employed at AK Steel in Ashland were given notice they would likely be laid off, and now are left without a fully functioning resource center to help them find their next job because of Bevin’s steep cuts to the Ashland Career Center.

 Bevin’s move to cut funding to the career center was widely criticized by local officials in Ashland at the time, as the city was still reeling from over 633 layoffs by AK Steel that were rendered in 2015.

 “We are the biggest city east of Lexington and we’ve suffered massive layoffs with AK Steel and the vendors that service AK Steel,” former state Rep. Kevin Sinnette said to the Daily Independent in January 2017.
 “It feels like another slap in the face for this region.”